Software industry in Chennai: Software backend services

-Chennai houses the permanent back office of the World Bank, which is one of the largest buildings owned by the bank outside its headquarters in Washington, DC.
+Chennai houses the permanent back office of the World Bank, which is one of the largest buildings owned by the bank outside its headquarters in Washington, D.C.
 The Chennai office, administrative and IT services of the bank, including the bank's software based analytical work in bond valuation which is estimated to be US$100 billion.

 Software as a service

 Chennai has emerged as the "SaaS Capital of India" (SaaS is jargon for "software as a service".
 The SaaS sector in/around Chennai generated $1 billion USD in revenue and employed about 10000 personnel in 2018.